AmitKumarDas/amitkumardas.github.io/_posts/2016-08-20-lessons-learned-at-CloudByte.md

 We started off with the core idea on building QOS (Quality of Service) for storage.
 We knew the managed service providers had a tough time sharing infrastructure across businesses.
-The usual approach to solve this noisy neighbour problem was to provision these customers in isolated infrastructure (read storage servers).
+The usual approach to solve this noisy neighbour problem was to provision these customers in isolated infrastructures (read storage servers).
 This was obviously not cost effective.
 Our QOS was built on throttling the server resources read RAM, IOPS, throughput, etc to their configured thresholds.